banksiaglobal/AppealAI/README.md

 ## How to Run

-You can install the project using either git or zpm.
+You can use git or zpm to install our project.

 1. **Install via GitHub**

-- Clone this repository:
+- You should clone this repo:

 ```
 git clone https://github.com/banksiaglobal/AppealAI.git
 ```

-- Navigate to the directory and run:
+- Open a terminal in this directory and run:
 ```
 docker-compose up -d
 ```